gokcehan/lf/doc.md

 ## cmd-menu-complete, cmd-menu-complete-back

-Autocomplete the current word with menu selection.
+Autocomplete the current word with the menu selection.
 You need to assign keys to these commands (e.g. `cmap <tab> cmd-menu-complete; cmap <backtab> cmd-menu-complete-back`).
-You can use the assigned keys assigned to display the menu and then cycle through completion options.
+You can use the assigned keys to display the menu and then cycle through completion options.

 ## cmd-menu-accept